ToFuProject/datastock/README.md

 dax = ds.plot_as_array(aa)
 ```

-The interactive commands are automatically printed in your python console
+Now do **shift + left clic** on any axes, the rest of the interactive commands are automatically printed in your python console

 <p align="center">